How to Format a Book for Printing

 The margins are how far away the text is from the edge of the paper.

-With this information, you will be able to put the number of pages into a spine width calculator.
-The calculator will give you a measurement of the spine of the book which you can then use to work out the gutter size.
+With this information, you can put the number of pages into a spine width calculator.
+The calculator will give you a measurement of the book’s spine, which you can then use to work out the gutter size.

 What is the best font to use for my book?